Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation v1.0.md

 Two DAD documents, each stand as Developer Analysis Document & Designer Analysis Document, were made to assess what FDR had with their *Sports Academy website* with both their design and code.

-The documents helped us address the issues in the website’s front-end design (helping us be thoughtful in our critiques)
+The documents helped us address the issues in the website’s front-end design (helping us be thoughtful in our critiques).

 Through the document, we were able to oversee challenges ahead when it comes to building the website by code. (such as the fact that the website is built with Word Press bringing a hassle)